-235 Drift correction
+Drift correction

 Due to its high resolution and therefore high computational cost, CNRM-CM6-1-HR has a particularly short spin-up time of 250 years.
 As a consequence, the GCM is subject to larger drifts than coarser resolution CMIP6 class models with longer spin-up integrations.
-For example, the sea surface temperature drift can reach +1 °C in 2100 at 60 °N of the western boundary (not shown here).
+For example, the sea surface temperature drift can reach $+1^{\circ}$ C in 2100 at 60° N of the western boundary (not shown here).
 To avoid the GCM drift effect on regionally simulated long-term trends, the drift is removed from the GCM outputs before using them to force the RCM.
-As shown in Irving et al., 2021, in most cases a linear fit of the preindustrial control simulation is sufficient to evaluate the drift in CMIP6 models.
-In Fox-Kemper et al., 2021 (Supplementary Materials Chapter 9, section 9.SM.4.2), the dynamic sea level "zos" and global mean thermosteric sea level "zostoga" variables have also been corrected from the drift linearly.
-For example, in Hermans et al., 2021, the drift for the variable "zostoga" appears nearly linear for most CMIP6 models.
+As shown in Irving et al. (2021), in most cases a linear fit of the preindustrial control simulation is sufficient to evaluate the drift in CMIP6 models.
+In Fox-Kemper et al. (2021) (Supplement Chapter 9, Sect.
+9.SM.4.2), the dynamic sea level "zos" and global mean thermosteric sea level "zostoga" variables have also been corrected from the drift linearly.
+For example, in Hermans et al. (2021), the drift for the variable "zostoga" appears nearly linear for most CMIP6 models.
 For the CNRM-CM6-1-HR variables concerned by drifts (Table 1), a linear fit is indeed appropriate (not shown here).
-The CNRM-CM6-1-HR model drift is estimated at each grid point by a linear fit of the full time series of the pre-industrial control simulation.
+The CNRM-CM6-1-HR model drift is estimated at each grid point by a linear fit of the full time series of the preindustrial control simulation.
 Then, the linear fit is subtracted from the corresponding historical simulation and projections at each time step and grid point.
-The drift is removed from the air temperature and specific humidity for atmospheric forcings, and from 3D temperature, 3D salinity and 2D SSH for ocean forcings (Table 1).
-The drift is also removed from the global mean thermosteric sea level (variable "zostoga") of section 2.3.2 using the same method.
+The drift is removed from the air temperature and specific humidity for atmospheric forc-